 Exceptional Bartenders know how to sell.
 Suggestive selling, up-selling, selling themselves.
 Once you know how to do this smoothly, and without being pushy, you’re truly working for the house.
 And trustworthy.

 Exceptional bartenders always display a positive attitude towards management.
 This includes when you are off the clock.
 If you’re bad-mouthing your boss while out drinking with your buddies – get a new job.
 Or, maybe you should look inward.

 You get the picture.
 Exceptional bartenders work for the house and are loyal to the bar owner.
 There are no trust issues.

 7. Completely Understands the Customer Experience

+So, then, what is the bartender’s role?
 We’re not talking about “Customer Service” here.
 Customer service is completely different from the customer experience.
 Let me explain.